 At Sweetland Orchard in Webster, visitors can taste a variety of hard ciders, including unique offerings like cherry rhubarb and two varieties made with heirloom apples.
 Outside of September and October, the ciders can be found at a handful of restaurants and bars in the Twin Cities.

-Even beer benefits from the local crop: Schell's brewery recently collaborated with Sociable Cider Werks on a limited-edition brew called Burnout Smoked Apple, featuring a blend of Honeycrisp and Haralson juices.
+Even beer benefits from the local crop, such as when Schell's collaborated with Sociable Cider Werks on a limited-edition brew called Burnout Smoked Apple, featuring a blend of Honeycrisp and Haralson juices.

 James Norton is the author of Lake Superior Flavors (University of Minnesota Press), a guide to eating and drinking on the Lake Superior Circle Tour.
 He is currently the editor and publisher of Heavy Table.